-- While the butter cools, add your chocolate chips to the freezer (this helps them to mix into the dough without getting smashed).
-Also, sift together the flour, baking soda, and salt into a bowl and set aside.
+- Once the butter is ready to go, whisk together the flour, baking soda, and salt in a bowl and set aside.

-- Transfer the brown butter to a stand mixer fitted with the paddle attachment (or use a hand mixer), add both sugars, and mix on medium speed for one minute.
-Add the egg and vanilla, and mix until combined.
+- Transfer the brown butter to a stand mixer fitted with the paddle attachment (or use a hand mixer), add both sugars and mix on medium speed for two minutes.
+Add the egg and vanilla, and mix on medium for another 30 seconds.

 - Chill the cookie dough for at least two hours, but preferably overnight or 24 hours.
 This allows the flavor of the brown butter to fully develop and penetrate the dough.

-- Preheat the oven to 350F and parchment line two full-sized cookie sheets.
+- Preheat the oven to 350℉/177℃ and parchment line two full-sized cookie sheets.
 Roll the cookie dough into heaping 2 tablespoon balls (approx. 45g) and place on the cookie sheets at least 2 inches apart.
-Press another ~5 chocolate chips into the top of the dough balls (optional, mostly for appearance).

-- Bake for 10-12 minutes until the edges are slightly golden and the centers still look a bit underdone.
+- Bake for 10-12 minutes until the edges are slightly golden – the centers will still look underdone.
 If you are baking both pans at once, switch racks at half.

 - As soon the cookies are removed from the oven, scoot the cookies using a vessel with an opening larger than the cookies and press in the edges to make them perfectly round.